rtp-gcp/go-testy/projects/s1.7_fetchall_ex/README.md

 ## Exercise 1.11

-Try fetchall with longer argument lists such as samples from the top millin web sites avaialbe at alexa.com.
+Try fetchall with longer argument lists such as samples from the top million web sites available at alexa.com.
 How does the program respond if a web site does not respond?
 (Section 8.9 describes mechanisms for coping in such cases.)

+This domain is gone, but google points to [wikipedia](https://en.wikipedia.org/wiki/List_of_most-visited_websites)
+    1. google
+    2. youtube
+    3. facebook
+    4. instagram
+    5. x/twitter